EvolOfThings/Evoluron/Evoluron.md

 - The soul always knows what to do to heal itself.
 The challenge is to silence the mind.
 Meditate.

-- There are no limits, physical or anyhting else.
+- There are no limits, physical or anything else.
 There are only plateaus,go beyond them.

 - Defeat the mind.